 The Authority is one of the six London boroughs which fund the net cost of the West London Waste Authority (WLWA), which is responsible for waste disposal.
 The WLWA is governed by six councillors, one from each borough.
-Councillor Mann was the Authority's representative on the WLWA since June 2014, succeeding from Councillor Mann who held the position up to then.
-The Authority made payments of £9.1m in 2014/15 (£9.4m in 2013/14).
-The Authority also received income of £148k from WLWA during 2014/15, the majority of which related to rental income.
+Councillor Mann has been the Authority's representative on the

+WLWA since June 2014.
+The Authority made payments of £9.5m in 2015/16 (£9.1m in 2014/15).
+The Authority also received income of £51k from WLWA during 2015/16.